xTheBHox/15418-f18-nonogram/README.md

 ## Goals / Deliverables

-### Solver implementation
+### Implementations

-#### Low-ambiguity puzzles
-Fast (good constants)
+#### 1. Serial Implementation
+- Able to solve puzzles correctly, implementing simple solving techniques and lookahead solving.
+- Does not necessarily implement any heuristics for lookahead solving.
+- Does not scale well with puzzle size.
+- Does not scale well with puzzle ambiguity.

+#### 2. Parallel Implementation
+- Able to solve puzzles correctly, implementing simple solving techniques parallelized across rows and columns, and lookahead solving parallelized across assumptions.
+- Does not necessarily implement any heuristics for lookahead solving.
+- Scales well with puzzle size.
+- Scales somewhat well with puzzle ambiguity.

+#### 3. Good Parallel Implementation
+- Able to solve puzzles correctly, implementing simple solving techniques parallelized across rows and columns, and lookahead solving parallelized across assumptions.
+- Implements heuristics for lookahead solving.
+- Scales well with puzzle size.
-Scale well with size (linear/linearithmic)
+- Scales well with puzzle ambiguity.

-Some speedup with number of processors for larger puzzles

-#### High-ambiguity puzzles
-Very good speedup with number of processors

-Some scaling with size

-### Theoretical
+### Other Deliverables
-Parallelizable heuristics with theoretical foundation

-### Demo
+#### Demo
-Show graphical animation of puzzle being solved (and the steps taken by the solver) on varying puzzles
+Animations of puzzles being solved and the steps taken by the solver for various puzzles.

+#### Speedup graphs

-Show speedup graphs
+Show speedup graphs for various puzzle sizes/ambiguities.

 ### Stretch goals
-Extend to Nonogram variants (additional colors, unordered constraints)
+- Extend to Nonogram variants (additional colors, unordered constraints).

-Extend to other logic puzzles (Slitherlink, etc.)
+- Extend to other logic puzzles (Slitherlink, etc.)

 ## Platform